 Engaging with patients post-admission is a great way to build loyalty and create lasting relationships.

 Just because a patient has been discharged from your facility doesn’t mean your job is done.
-In fact, engaging with patients post-admission is one of the most important aspects of providing personalized care.
+In fact, engaging with patients after they leave your facility is one of the most important aspects of providing personalized care.

 This can be done in a number of ways, such as sending follow-up emails or letters, making phone calls, or sending text messages regarding follow-up care.